Danko-Lab/dTOX/README.md

 Online computational gateway
 -------------------------
-We provide a computational gateway to run dTOX on GPU server, the users don't need to install any software, only upload the bigWig files and wait for the results, it is simple and easy.
+We provide a computational gateway to run dTOX on a GPU server.
+This gateway allows users to upload bigWig files and download the results, without installing any software, making it simple and easy to find transcription factor binding patterns.

 Please click the link to try this site:

 https://dreg.dnasequence.org/

-In the online service, dTOX only provide the service for 4 mammals: (human/hg19, mouse/mm10).
-If your studies are not limited to these species, you have to install the dTOX pipeline and run your data locally.
+On the online service, dTOX can only be run on hg19 and mm10.
+If your studies are not limited to these species, you can install the dTOX pipeline and run your data locally.

 Before you run your data on the dREG gateway, please check the server status [here](https://github.com/Danko-Lab/dREG/blob/master/gateway-update.md).

 ![Hi](https://github.com/Danko-Lab/dTOX/raw/master/imgs/dreg-gateway.png?v=4&s=200 "dREG gateway")

-### Important note for the Exchange email users:
+### Important note for Exchange email users:

-The Exchange email system might quarantine all emails including the word  “password” or other sensitive stuffs in links. (https://technet.microsoft.com/en-us/library/aa997692(v=exchg.160).aspx).
+The Exchange email system might quarantine all emails including the word  “password” or other sensitive things in links. (https://technet.microsoft.com/en-us/library/aa997692(v=exchg.160).aspx).

 Unfortunately, some emails from dREG gateway are quarantined by this spam policy.
 Usually these quarantined emails are not delivered to the email box, so they can not be checked in any email folders, including junk, spam or inbox.
 If you find the emails from dREG gateway are not delivered into your email box, please conect the administrator of your email system.
 For the Cornell email, please check this link:

 https://it.cornell.edu/spam-control/log-quarantine-management-spam-control

-Abstract
+Summary
 --------
-Identification of the genomic regions that regulate transcription remains an important open problem.
-We have recently shown that global run-on and sequencing (GRO-seq) with enrichment for 5-prime-capped RNAs reveals patterns of divergent transcription that accurately mark active transcriptional regulatory elements (TREs), including enhancers and promoters.
-Here, we demonstrate that active TREs can be identified with comparable accuracy by applying sensitive machine-learning methods to standard GRO-seq and PRO-seq data, allowing TREs to be assayed together with transcription levels, elongation rates, and other transcriptional features, in a single experiment.
-Our method, called discriminative Regulatory Element detection from GRO-seq (dREG), summarizes GRO-seq read counts at multiple scales and uses support vector regression to predict active TREs.
-The predicted TREs are strongly enriched for marks associated with functional elements, including H3K27ac, transcription factor binding sites, eQTLs, and GWAS-associated SNPs.
-Using dREG, we survey TREs in eight cell types and provide new insights into global patterns of TRE assembly and function.
+Predicting transcription factor binding remains challenging due to high false positive rates, cell type specific differences in DNA recognition, and experimental bias.
+We developed a motif-based discriminative method, dTOX (discriminative Transcription factor Occupancy eXtraction), to predict transcription factor binding based on a single data type—either PRO-seq, ATAC-seq, or DNase-I-seq.

 Data preparation:
 ==========================

 dTOX takes bigWig files with double strands for PRO-seq, ATAC-seq and DNase-I-seq, as the input.

+PRO-seq processing--

 The bigWig files should follow 3 rules:

 1) Each read is mapped at 5’ (GRO-seq) or 3’ (PRO-seq) position (point mode) , not mapped to a continuous region starting from 5’ or 3’.
 This is different with the software Tfit.